capital of China, is also the cultural center of the country. Beijing

 Fragrant Hill Red Leaf Festival is usually held in the middle of October at Fragra...
 Read more

 The Beijing Chrysanthemum Festival (北京菊花文化节) takes place in Beijing every fall.
 Visitors can enjoy the fine autumn weather and see thousands of colorful chrysanthemums, one of the four tradi...
 Read more

-Beijing 798 art zone, as one of China's main centers for cutting edge contemporary art, is located on Jiuxianqiao Road, Dashanzi Area, Chaoyang District.
-It has a total construction area of 230...
+Beijing's 798 Art Zone, as one of China's main centers for cutting edge contemporary art, is located in the northeast of the country, on Jiuxianqiao Road in Chaoyang Distr...
 Read more

 The Beijing International Long-Distance Running Festival is one of the grandest sporting events in China.
 The Festival is part of the continuing desire to create a healthy China and world.
 Ea...
 Read more

 Don’t worry about everything being closed during the Christmas holidays.
 In Beijing everything's open.
 Cinemas, restaurants, shopping malls, it's a winter wonderland of options for travelers searchi...
 Read more